-I’m a Mountain Leader (click on my photo above to go to Mountain Training Association or the MTA logo below and see my profile) with a background in adult teaching and training.
+I’m a Mountain Leader (click on my photo above to go to Mountain Training Association and see my profile) with a background in adult teaching and training.
 I’m also passionate about helping people to enjoy the mountains and the countryside responsibly so for me this means knowing where you are and where you are going, hence my interest in teaching navigation skills.

 I work with my navigation partner, Cath Dyson on Map and Compass where we teach people to navigate in the South Pennines.
-We are now delivering Bronze and Silver awards in the National Navigation Awards Scheme (NNAS).
+We deliver the Bronze and Silver awards in the National Navigation Awards Scheme (NNAS).

 Nearly all the photos have been taken by and belong to me, so if you do want to use them, please let me know and acknowledge me if you do.
 I would also appreciate a link back to this site or to Map and Compass and can advise on how to do this.
 There are some photos taken by others and I have credited them.
 Steve Gray created the Map and Compass logo.
 All the words are mine and whilst I can’t think of an earthly reason why anyone would want to quote me, the same thing applies.
 Any brilliance will be fleeting but fabulous!

-A lot of entries on the blog include my best friend, my love and soulmate Chris.
-Chris died on 27th October 2016 after 2 and a half years with AL amyloidosis, a rare and particularly horrible disease.
+Chris Howarth was my best friend and soulmate and she died on 27th October 2016 after 2 and a half years with AL amyloidosis, a rare and particularly horrible disease.
 Much more research is needed so please dig deep for the National Amyloidosis Centre in London, our only centre of expertise.

 Ways to raise money for amyloidosis research: My JustGiving page UCL Amyloidosis Research Fund

 I believe strongly in our right to choose how we die and support Dignity in Dying.